alicernc/info/heppy_at_perlmutter_new.md

 - here we continue with *your* heppy install (as in the heppy build above not the alternative)...
 ```
-workdir=/global/cfs/cdirs/alice/$USER/mypyjetty
-# or you can create a TODAY directory for this version of code
-# workdir=/global/cfs/cdirs/alice/$USER/mypyjetty-$(date +%Y-%m-%d)
 cd ${workdir}
 module load python/3.11
 source pyjettyenv/bin/activate